 - Applicants must have a minimum of three years’ professional experience.

 - Applicants must have access to a minimum internet speed of 8Mb/second.
 (You can check the speed of your device by logging from it on www.speedtest.net).
 Financial support to purchase internet data can be made available for the period of the training.

 - Applicants need access to a computer to participate in the training; participation from a mobile or smartphone will not be possible.

-NOTE: Your application will need to include a maximum 250-word summary of a communications activity or media engagement campaign at your organisation where you played a pivotal role.
+- Please provide a maximum 250-word summary of a communications activity or media engagement campaign at your organisation where you played a pivotal role.
 Describe the activity, your communications goals, and the extent to which these were achieved.
 Describe the skills or strategic communications information you feel would help you achieve better outcomes from similar campaigns in future.